ugandac/Benson-tech-ai/README.md

-- Add the environmental variables in .env into your hosting site for bot to work.
+- Fill in the required variables into your hosting site for bot to work.
  </h2>